tinted-theming/ribboncurls/ribboncurls/README.md

 Ribboncurls is a Rust library for rendering [mustache] templates.

-This was initially written as a weekend project, and was originally not intended for real use, but it currently passes 132 of the 133 tests in the [mustache v1.4.1 spec] not including any optional modules.
+It currently passes 132 of the 133 tests in the [mustache v1.4.1 spec] not including any optional modules.

 ## Usage